qhr961217-CMU/2PC-FSP/README.md

 ### *Safety*

+0. The system never deadlocks.

 1. If all the users voting `"Yes"` on this commit, the server will never return `"abort"` decision result.

 2. If at least one user voting `"No"` on this commit, the server will never return `"commit"` decision result.

 3. If the server does not get response (include `"timeout"`) from any one of the users, the server will never make decision result.

+4. If the server does not get all the `"ACKs"` from users, this commit process will never finish.